Looking to compare Solar Sponge Plans?

 Solar sponge tariffs can offer substantial savings for non-solar households as well as some solar households, who can take advantage of the low electricity rates in the middle of the day.
 We’ve summarised the energy plans currently in New South Wales, Queensland, South Australia and Victoria.

 We are huge fans of solar sponge tariffs as they offer the double saving of lower network charges and lower daytime wholesale electricity rates and importantly incentivise households to consume lower cost renewable energy during the day.
-By shifting consumption to the middle of the day, households can reduce their use at peak evening periods and overnight when more fossil fules are needed to meet grid demand.
-We expect that the majority of consumers will be financially better off on these tariffs and they’ll also help reduce air pollution and CO2 emissions from burning fossil fuels by shifting some of their consumption to the middle of the day.
+By shifting consumption to the middle of the day, households can reduce their use at peak evening periods and overnight when more fossil fuels are needed to meet grid demand.
+We expect that the majority of consumers will be financially better off on these tariffs.
+For practical advice on switching tariffs and the latest network tariff rules check out WATTever’s Changing Tariffs Guide.

 Do you need a new meter?